Olin Business School – Washington University in St. Louis

-For the 2019 MBA class, the 145 students had an average age of 27 and 3.4 years of work experience.
-Forty-six percent of the class is female, while 19% are underrepresented minorities.
-In addition, 38% of students are international.
-Furthermore, the class is academically competitive with an average GMAT of 694 and an average GPA of 3.45.
-Most students have an average of approximately five years of work experience.
-Lastly, students arrive from a variety of academic backgrounds.
-Thirty-six percent of students have an engineering or science background, 32% have a business or economics background, and 32% have a background in the social sciences or humanities.
+For the 2022 class, the 90 Olin MBA students had an average age of 27 and 3.4 years of work experience.
+Forty-six percent of the class is female, while 28% are underrepresented minorities.
+In addition, 36% of students are international.
+The class earned an average GMAT score of 687 and an average GPA of 3.3.
+Thirty-seven percent of the students have a business/economics background and 36% percent of students have an academic background in natural/social sciences.
+Twenty-six percent had studied business or economics and 20% engineering.
+Six percent had majored in the humanities during undergrad.

 Unlike many schools, Olin’s application does not require an application fee.
 Instead, applicants must submit an online application, a current one-page résumé, two required essays, standardized test scores, academic transcripts, one professional recommendation, and a career plan.
 The GMAT or GRE is required, and international students must submit TOEFL or IELTS scores.
 Applicants must also have the equivalent of a U.S. bachelor’s degree.
 In addition, applicant interviews are conducted by invitation only.
 Applicants are typically notified of their application’s status within two months of submission.